Can I Drive?

 Are available at the event.

-There is 1 medical location, located near our Vendor Marketplace.
+There is 1 medical location, located near our main entrance

 Bring your medication in a prescription bottle with your name on the label.
 Be prepared to present state-issued photo ID to match.
 Do not bring more meds than you need for the day.
 Do not mix types of medication in one bottle.
 Vitamins are not allowed.
 Syringes must be accompanied by prescription medication.
 Tip: Ask your pharmacist for small travel-sized prescription bottles.
 You may bring a small, soft-sided cooler if you need to keep meds cool.